 But it was time to put on the publisher hat.

-There was a storm cloud on the horizon.
-I found out that there were two other games called "Prime Time" in development: One was a deckbuilder that unfortunately didn't fund on Kickstarter, while the other was a heavy strategy game from an established designer/publisher.
+a deckbuilder that unfortunately didn't fund on Kickstarter, while the other was a heavy strategy game from an established designer/publisher.

 I didn't know Elad Goldsteen at the time, and I was pretty sure he would beat me to market.
 I hated the idea of changing my game's name.
 "Prime Time" was perfect!
 But I did what I had to do.
 I let Elad have "Prime Time", and I renamed my game The Networks.